 While closing the air circulation system helps to block smoke and fumes, it also stops the air circulation.
 No surprise there, right?
 To reduce overheating, use a small battery-powered fan to move air around.

-In the case of this video, the driver’s dog was beginning to show signs of overheating.
-Between the flow of air and water to drink or squeezed with a cloth over an animal’s tongue, a pet has a better chance of surviving the scorching environment.
+Pets can overheat, too.
+Using the flow of air and water to drink or squeezed with a cloth over an animal’s tongue, a pet has a better chance of surviving the scorching environment.
+Also, prepare a pet evacuation kit in advance.

 Finally, be aware that elderly people, those with chronic health issues, and very young children and babies will have the most difficulty breathing in conditions caused by a wildfire.
 Therefore, take time to ensure you have well-fitting facemasks for them.